nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Shows you help text for the command word supplied.
 If no command word is supplied, you will be shown a generic help message instead.

 Format: `help [COMMAND_WORD]`

+- `COMMAND_WORD`: The command you wish to view the help message for.

 <br>